CWanamaker enjoys reading, writing, and learning about the world around us.

 Come On, Isn't Technology and "Stuff" Changing Things for the Better?

 Many people often say that the future will be better than the past.
 In many aspects I would argue that they are correct.
-However in terms growing materialism and the loss of spiritual values, I highly doubt that most things will change for the better in the future.
+However, in terms growing materialism and the loss of spiritual values, I highly doubt that most things will change for the better in the future.
 Why?
-Well, there is no outside force that will act as an impetus for positive change in the future. (i.e. there isn't anything acting against the increase in materialism).
-As technology keeps getting better and we keep letting it permeate deeper into our lives, Society will just keep progressing forward in the same direction.
-People will accumulate more things, spend more time online or watching TV and traditional values will suffer.
+Well, there is no outside force that will act as an impetus for positive change in the future (i.e., there isn't anything acting against the increase in materialism).
+As technology keeps getting better and we keep letting it permeate deeper into our lives, society will just keep progressing forward in the same direction.
+People will accumulate more things, spend more time online or in front of a TV, and traditional values will suffer.
 In fact, people will become so absorbed in technology that our human relationships will ultimately suffer and be reduced to nothing more than an annoyance or a chore (if future humans decide to interact with each other at all anymore).

 In addition to this, I think what you'll see in the future is an increase of societal segments (or social classes) and a greater division between the "haves" and "have-nots."
 Of course this will ultimately lead to social unrest and eventual societal collapse.
 It's a leap I know, but just a small one that is very well within the realm of possibilities.